Mortal Kombat: Plot

 In Mortal Kombat: Armageddon, the titular catastrophe begins.
 Centuries before the first Mortal Kombat, Queen Delia foretold the realms would be destroyed because the power of all of the realms' warriors would rise to such greatness that it would overwhelm and destabilize the realms, triggering a destructive chain of events.
-King Argus had his sons, Taven and Daegon put into incubation and so one day they can be awakened to save the realms from Armageddon by defeating a firespawn known as Blaze.
-In the end however, Shao Kahn is the one who defeats Blaze and wins the war, causing Armageddon.
+King Argus had his sons, Taven and Daegon, put into incubation so one day they can be awakened to save the realms from Armageddon by defeating a firespawn known as Blaze.
+In the end, Shao Kahn is the one who defeats Blaze and wins the war, causing Armageddon.

 The crossover Mortal Kombat vs. DC Universe does not share continuity with the other games.
 After the simultaneous defeats of both Shao Kahn and the alien warlord Darkseid in the DC Universe causes both villains to fuse into the entity "Dark Kahn", both the Mortal Kombat and DC Universes begin to merge.
 This brings the warriors and heroes into conflicts after suffering bouts of uncontrollable rage.
 The heroes and villains of both universes repeatedly battle each other, believing each other to be responsible for the catastrophe, until only Raiden and Superman remain.
 The two confront Dark Kahn and team up to defeat their common foe.
 After Dark Kahn's defeat, the two realms defuse, with Shao Kahn and Darkseid trapped in each other's universes to face eternal imprisonment.

 In the 2011 Mortal Kombat soft reboot, the battle of Armageddon culminated in only two survivors: Shao Kahn and Raiden.
 On the verge of death by the former's hand, the latter sent visions to his past self in a last-ditch attempt to prevent this outcome.
 Upon receiving the visions, the past Raiden attempts to alter the timeline to avert Armageddon amidst the tenth Mortal Kombat tournament, during the original game.
 His attempts to alter history mean that events play out differently to the original series.
-While he succeeds in preventing Shao Kahn's victory with help from the Elder Gods, he accidentally kills Liu Kang in self-defense and loses most of his allies to Queen Sindel; leaving Earthrealm vulnerable to Shinnok and Quan Chi's machinations.
+While he succeeds in preventing Shao Kahn's victory with help from the Elder Gods, he accidentally kills Liu Kang in self-defense and loses most of his allies to Queen Sindel, leaving Earthrealm vulnerable to Shinnok and Quan Chi's machinations.